GoosvandenBekerom/kdvollie-webportal/README.md

 # KDV OLLIE & co Webportal

-A webportal created for OLLIE & co
+This is a webportal I'm building for my mom's daycare using the MEAN application stack.